grame-cncm/anr19/papers/notes.md

 Basically preliminary version of 2019-DAFX.

+## 2013-ISCN: The flexible sound synthesizer on an FPGA

+Funny project, very Japanese but interesting.

 ## 2012-PARALLEL: Design Space Exploration in Many-Core Processors for Sound Synthesis of Plucked String Instruments

 Very interesting paper considering all sorts of multiprocessor hardware for plucked string instruments including FPGAs.